Gers2017/gers2017.github.io/src/pages/posts/search-engine.md

 With the parser working we have extracted the keyword / search terms from the search query.
 Now we'll use that to search for more episodes.

-We could (and probably should) add support for more operators but I think is fine _for now_.
+We could (and probably should) add support for more operators but I think this is ok _for now_.

 ### Searching by titles 🔎

-What if the user search an episode not by tag, not by id, just by title or a partial title?
+What if the user searches an episode not by tag, not by id, just by title or a partial title?
 Remember that section that you **TOTALLY** didn't skip, well we'll break every rule in the book for learning purposes.

-You see, the thing is we didn't stored the episodes by it's title so the only way we have to know if a term is inside a title is by looping through all the episodes.
+You see, the thing is we didn't store the episodes by it's title so the only way we have to know if a term is inside a title is by looping through all the episodes.

 Yep that doesn't spark joy to me ✨🥹.
 But we'll do it anyways.